moorepants/dissertation/control.rst

 include a roll angle feedback gain, a reference signal prefilter, and a compensator with proportional, integral and lead control terms.
 The proportional term in the compensator is the only speed dependent term.
-They select the numerical values for the control elements using :math:`H_\infinity` loop shaping.
+They select the numerical values for the control elements using :math:`H_\infty` loop shaping.
 They finally show simulation results with good performance with regards to disturbance rejection and roll tracking.